PeterKim321/DjangoFoodBlog/README.md

 - Overall ranking of all restaurants visited (By score)
 - Image gallery under every post (For extra pictures that is out of context of post)

+## Note
+- Yes I realise that I leaked the SECRET_KEY in my past commits, and yes I have tried to remove it using bfg or git-filter, which to my detrement DID NOT WORK.
+Therefore, the project has been reconfigured with a new SECRET_KEY and the old SECRET_KEY will not compromise the security of the project.

 @Future_Employers &#10084;&#65039